 message property

-An annotatedCodeLocation object MAY contain a property named message whose value is a string that describes the significance of this location within a particular context.
+An annotatedCodeLocation object MAY contain a property named message whose value is a string containing a plain text message (§3.10.2) that describes the significance of this location within a particular context.

+richMessage property

+If an annotatedCodeLocation object contains a message property (§3.25.8), it MAY also contain a property named richMessage (§3.10.3) whose value is a richMessage object (§3.34) that describes the significance of this location within a particular context.
+If an annotatedCodeLocation object does not contain a message property, the richMessage property SHALL be absent.

 kind property